atouet/Power-BI/On-premises Data Gateway/Environmental Troubleshooting/README.md

 <h2 style="color:red;">⚠️ DISCLAIMER</h2 style="color:red;">

-This tool and its documentation are not official Microsoft guidance.
+This tool and its documentation are **not official Microsoft guidance**.
 Please consult Microsoft Learn or other official Microsoft resources for authoritative information.
-Before running this script, review its contents carefully and ensure it aligns with your organization's internal policies and security standards.
+Before running this script, **review its contents carefully** and ensure **it aligns with your organization's internal policies and security standards**.

 ---